By Humphrey Arthure

 After getting his Certificate in 1867 he worked his passage to Egypt as second engineer on a small steamer.
 Rounding the Cape in a violent storm, the Captain went off his head and was put ashore at Cape Town.
 In the Red Sea they ran out of fuel and had to burn the ship’s biscuits – John Donaldson then trekked across the desert to Aden to buy coal.
 After this he got a job as engineer in the Feroze, which lay in Annesley Bay during Lord Napier’s Abyssinian Expedition, distilling water for the troops.
 In 1869 he was appointed Chief Engineer at Dum Dum Arsenal near Calcutta, which he remodelled before working on improvements to the Port of Calcutta.

-According to his grand-daughter, Mrs Marion Gain, to whom I am indebted for much of this history, John Donaldson brought business acumen and stability to the Thorneycroft shipbuilding firm.
-Furthermore he and his eldest son, Thorneycroft Donaldson, both distinguished marine engineers, used to sift through the often brilliant, but sometimes impractical ideas which flowed from John Thorneycroft’s inventive brain.
+According to his grand-daughter, Mrs Marion Gain, to whom I am indebted for much of this history, John Donaldson brought business acumen and stability to the Thornycroft shipbuilding firm.
+Furthermore he and his eldest son, Thornycroft Donaldson, both distinguished marine engineers, used to sift through the often brilliant, but sometimes impractical ideas which flowed from John Thornycroft’s inventive brain.

 John Donaldson built the Tower House at the northern end of Chiswick Lane In 1875.
 It is now a convent, used since 1952 by the Missionary Sisters of Verona.
 They followed a French Roman Catholic Sisterhood, Marie Reparatrice, a closed order whose members wore pale blue and white robes and were known as the Blue Nuns.
 The Donaldson family had a large music room which became the Chapel; it was damaged by a bomb in World War II, soon after which the Blue Nuns left and went to Wimbledon.